Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 Please check out the
 [legal disclaimer](https://gist.github.com/Palantir555/de23c2ceb5355efe6ec105a8d2d73486)
-in case I come accross anything sensitive.
+in case I come across anything sensitive.

 *Full disclosure: I'm in contact with Huawei's security team; they've had time to review the data I'm going to reveal in this post and confirm there's nothing